 Instruct students to take out their responses to the first part of the previous lesson's homework assignment.
-(Complete your editing, write or type your final draft, and complete a Works Cited page for your argument.)
-Circulate to review students' final drafts and explain to students that they will need their final draft for the following Quick Write activity.
+(Complete your editing, write or type your final draft, and complete a Works Cited page for your informative paper.)
+Circulate to review students' final drafts, and explain to students that they need their final draft for this lesson's Quick Write activity.
 Drafts will be collected for final assessment after that activity.